FraunhoferIVI/jCrowdSimulator/README.md

 ## Introduction
 Follow this introduction video to see, how the application can be used.

+## Navigation
++ Use +/- buttons on the keyboard or the scrool wheel on the mouse to zoom in/out
++ Use the arrow buttons (top, left, down, right) on the keyboard to move the map

 ## License
 Both, the simulation library and the user interface are under [LGPL v3](https://opensource.org/licenses/lgpl-3.0.html).
 Thus, they can be used and further developed.
 Forking and contributing is welcome.